 3. University of Washington — Seattle, WA

-The University of Washington’s main campus has gorgeous views in all directions, of Mount Rainier, the Cascades Range, and the Olympic Mountains.
-Red Square is at the heart of this campus, surrounded by landmark buildings like the Suzzallo library with its 35-foot-high stained-glass windows and gilded vaulted ceiling.
+The University of Washington’s main campus has gorgeous views in all directions, including some of Mount Rainier, the Cascades Range, and the Olympic Mountains.
+Red Square is at the heart of this campus, surrounded by landmark buildings, like the Suzzallo library with its 35-foot-high stained-glass windows and gilded vaulted ceiling.

-But it’s the North Campus that features the University’s most recognizable landmark, the Liberal Arts Quad.
+But it’s the North Campus that has UWA’s most recognizable landmark, the Liberal Arts Quad.
 Filled with cherry blossoms, courtesy of the 31 Yoshino cherry trees, the grounds of the Quad put up quite a show each spring.